 About

-As an independent producer, she has worked on projects with National Geographic, Imagine Entertainment, NBC, and Newsy, among others.
+As an independent producer, she has worked on projects with HBO, National Geographic, Hulu, Disney + and NBC, among others.
 She has been featured in The New York Times and Public Radio International's Living on Earth.
 Her documentary photography has appeared in CNN, Eater, and Mitú, among others.
 She holds a BA in American Studies from Wesleyan University.

 For inquiries, please email adnelly.marichal@gmail.com